The London Green Directory!

 — Repair instead of replacing with something new

-— Use empty jars to store rice, spices or other food item
+— Use empty jars to store rice, spices or other food items

 — Donate unused yet still useful items to charities instead of disposing of them.